karatelabs/karate/README.md

 </plugin>
 ```

-This is actually the recommended configuration for generating CI-friendly reports when using Cucumber and note how the `cucumber.options` can be specified using the `<systemProperties>` configuration.
+Note how the `cucumber.options` can be specified using the `<systemProperties>` configuration.
 Options here would over-ride corresponding options specified if a `@CucumberOptions` annotation is present (on `AnimalsTest.java`).
 So for the above example, any `plugin` options present on the annotation would not take effect, but anything else (for example `tags`) would continue to work.

 With the above in place, you don't have to use `-Dtest=AnimalsTest` on the command-line any more.
 You may need to point your CI to the location of the JUnit XML report (e.g. `target/cucumber-junit.xml`) so that test-reports are generated correctly.

 The [Karate Demo](karate-demo) has a working example of this set-up.
 Also refer to the section on [switching the environment](#switching-the-environment) for more ways of running tests via Maven using the command-line.

+The big drawback of the 'Cucumber-native' approach is that you cannot run tests in parallel.
+But you have the option of choosing other report formats, for e.g. `html`.
+The recommended approach for Karate reporting in a Continuous Integration set-up is described in the next section which focuses on emitting the [JUnit XML](https://wiki.jenkins-ci.org/display/JENKINS/JUnit+Plugin) format that most CI tools can consume.

 ## Parallel Execution
 Karate can run tests in parallel, and dramatically cut down execution time.
 This is a 'core' feature and does not depend on JUnit, TestNG or even Maven.